 Midland Hills C.C. – 8th – 340 yards

-Up until recently, the right side of the 8th was lined with trees.
-Thankfully, the removal process has begun, and this beauty has been opened up for everyone to see.
-The 8th at Midland Hills C.C., a Seth Raynor design, features a large lake that cuts along the right side that players need to navigate off the tee.
+Until recently, the right side of the 8th at Midland Hills was muddied with too many trees.
+Thankfully, many trees were removed, opening up the beauty of the hole.
+A Seth Raynor design, this hole features a large lake that cuts along the right side that needs to be navigated off the tee.
 Long hitters will need to really rip a tee shot to clear the water, which is a 270 yard carry from the back tee.

 The tee shot at the Cape hole 8th at Midland Hills C.C. - Photo Credit: Mike Manthey